Varal7/blank_language_model/README.md

 # Blank Language Models

-This repository contains the code for our EMNLP 2020 paper.
+This repository contains the code for our EMNLP 2020 paper:
 [**Blank Language Models**](https://arxiv.org/abs/2002.03079)
-*Tianxiao Shen, Victor Quach, Regina Barzilay, and Tommi Jaakkola*
+*Tianxiao Shen\*, Victor Quach\*, Regina Barzilay, and Tommi Jaakkola* (\*: Equal contribution)

+## Acknowledgements
+We use the Transformer implementation from https://github.com/jadore801120/attention-is-all-you-need-pytorch

 ## Citation